Welcome April (Almanac 2026)

 April's flower - Daisies

 There are 30,000 species of this beautiful flower, loved for its brightness and simplicity.
 The name 'daisy' comes from the Old English ‘daes eage’ meaning ‘day’s eye’.
 The common English daisy has petals that close around a bright golden centre at night and re-open in the morning.
 This is a natural response to changes in light and temperature as if waking up every morning to greet the day.
-Geoffrey Chaucer called them 'the eye of the day' and ‘fresh as a daisy’ means to be well-rested, healthy or energetic.
-It originated in late 18th-century and refers to the flower's habit of closing its petals at night and reopening at dawn, symbolising a fresh, new start at the beginning of every day.

 April's birthstone - Clear Quartz

-April’s birthstone is a master healer in the form of a stunning crystal that enhances energy flow and brings mind, body and soul into balance whether present in your home, carried on your person or worn as jewllery crafted in many different forms.
-Renowned for its ability to stimulate positivity, Clear Quartz has a clarity that seems almost impossible, like frozen ice, captured to enjoy forever more.
+Renowned for its ability to stimulate positivity, Clear Quartz brings a clarity that seems almost impossible, like frozen ice, captured to enjoy forever more.
 It is no surprise that for thousands of years, people across the world have woven stories around this luminous crystal gem.
-From sacred rituals to mystical tools, Clear Quartz has stood as a symbol of purity, power, and connection.
+From sacred rituals to mystical tools, Clear Quartz has long stood as a symbol of purity, power and spiritual connection.

 Welcome April (Almanac 2026) by Sue Cartwright, Spiral Leaf